BUYING TMT PRODUCTS

 Are there any promotional offer exclusions?Do shipping charges include handling?Once my item is made and ready to ship, how long will it take to reach me?What if my shipment is lost or stolen?BUYING TMT PRODUCTSWhere can I see That's My Ticket products in person?

 You can see a selection of our products at most every MLB, NHL & NBA team store.
 Additionally our items are available at numerous retail stores throughout the country.MEGA TICKETS® & MINI-MEGA TICKETSWhat is a Mega Ticket?

 Mega Tickets are cutting-edge wall art made from original sports and concert tickets that are enlarged 400-500%, printed on archival canvas, and stretch-mounted.
 They are perfect for autographs especially as a team-signed item.
 Plus, they can also be framed.
 See our Mega Ticket listings under search by product for more details.Can I get my own ticket made into a Mega Ticket?

-Yes, this item is called a Personalized Mega Ticket.
-All we need is a scan of your ticket at a resolution of 600 DPI or higher (the higher the better).
+Yes, for and additional $20 we can make you a one-of-a kind Personalized Mega Ticket.
+Many of our listings allow you to enter your seat info directly into the listing.
+However if you don't see your ticket listed on our site, all we need is a scan of your ticket at a resolution of 600 DPI or higher (the higher the better).
 You can send your scan to us via email at firstname.lastname@example.org.
 We'll take it from there.Can I get a Personalized Mega Ticket from a game I went to if I don't have/lost my ticket?